Certificate Games and Consequences for the Classical Adversary Bound

 It turns out that some results known for total functions remain valid for partial functions with respect to $\C(f)$ but not with respect to $\C'(f)$ and others remain valid for partial functions with respect to $\C'(f)$ but not with respect to $\C(f)$.
 Thus, it is important to distinguish between the two versions.
 We prefer to use this definition for $\C(f)$ since for example with this definition $\C(f)$ remains a lower bound on deterministic query complexity (and for $\Rzero$ as well) for partial functions.
 On the other hand, it is easy to construct partial functions with deterministic query complexity $O(1)$ but $\C'(f) = \Omega(n)$.
 Some of our results for total functions involving $\C(f)$ no longer hold for partial functions, even though they remain valid with respect to $\C'(f)$.

 A property of certificates often exploited in proofs is that every $0$-certificate must intersect (and contradict) every $1$-certificate and this remains the case for partial functions.
 However, this property no longer holds for $\{0,*\}$ versus $\{1,*\}$-certificates.
 Proofs based on this property remain valid for partial functions with respect to $\C'(f)$, but may no longer hold for partial functions with respect to $\C(f)$.
 An important example where this happens is the result that $\EC(f) \leq \C(f)$ by~\cite{JKKLSSV20}.
-This result does not hold for partial functions, as shown by the ``Greater than Half'' function which has $\C(f) = O(1)$ and $\EC(f) = \Theta(n)$ (see section~\ref{sec:FunctionExample}), but remains valid with respect to $\C'(f)$. }
+This result does not hold for partial functions, as shown by the ``Greater than Half'' function which has $\C(f) = O(1)$ and $\EC(f) = \Theta(n)$ (see section~\ref{sec:FunctionExample}), but remains valid with respect to $\C'(f)$.

-For sensitivity (block sensitivity) \partialfnew{of partial functions, we consider an input $x$ in the domain $f^{-1}(0) \cup f^{-1}(1)$ to be sensitive to an index (or to a block) if flipping it gives an input where $f$ is defined and takes the complementary value $1 - f(x)$.} We do not consider an input to be sensitive to an index (or block) if flipping it gives an input where $f$ is undefined. \partialfnew{Notice that with our definition, sensitivity can be 0 even for non-constant partial functions.} \partialftext{Our definition preserves equality between fractional block sensitivity and fractional certificate complexity (as defined below).}
+For sensitivity (block sensitivity) of partial functions, we consider an input $x$ in the domain $f^{-1}(0) \cup f^{-1}(1)$ to be sensitive to an index (or to a block) if flipping it gives an input where $f$ is defined and takes the complementary value $1 - f(x)$.
+We do not consider an input to be sensitive to an index (or block) if flipping it gives an input where $f$ is undefined.
+Notice that with our definition, sensitivity can be 0 even for non-constant partial functions.